 The definition of acceleration $\mathbf{A}$ uses the rule of composition velocity (\ref{velocity 0}) in the direction of the velocity components into vectors $\hat{\mathbf{t}}$, $\hat{\mathbf{n}}$ or $\mathbf{A}$.
 It turns out that it can be generalised for any direction by introducing a vector rule changing only the parallel component of velocity:

+Thus, by definition, this operation does not change the component $\mathbf{u}$ perpendicular to $\mathbf{v}$, i.e. $(\mathbf{u}\ominus_{\parallel}\mathbf{v})_{\perp}=\mathbf{u}_{\perp}$, while operation on parallel components is carried out according to (\ref{velocity 0}) and (\ref{velocity}).
+This subtraction operation introduces the function factor $\varphi$ only for the subtractive vector, as follows $\mathbf{u}\ominus_{\parallel}\mathbf{v}=\mathbf{u}-\varphi\: \mathbf{v}$.
+The condition for the parallel component is sufficient to calculate the $\varphi$ function.
+Therefore, the resulting vector $\mathbf{w}_1$ will be called relative axial-type velocity.
 A similar law of velocity composing was researched by Fern\'andez-Guasti \cite{Mexico} in 2011.
-Still, his formula "(1)" is dependent of the coordinate system, but no specific system was chosen.
-But formally the next vector representation "(6)" is equivalent to (\ref{velocity parallel}).
-Thanks to this law the relativistic differential of velocity:
+Still, his formula ``(1)" is dependent of the coordinate system (like $\ominus_1$), but no specific system was chosen (like Frenet base).
+But formally the next vector representation ``(6)" is equivalent to (\ref{velocity parallel}).
+Thanks to this law the relativistic differential of velocity vector:

 in the linear part (by differential definition) takes the following form: